kyotamatheo/not-for-public/Project #34 - Chrome Color Picker Extension/README.md

-# Project #33
+# Project #34

 ### Chrome Color Picker Extension
-In this tutorial, I am gonna showing to you how to code a chrome extension with javascript. i create a project that you can pick colors as a chrome extension with javascript❗️
+I am gonna showing to you how to code a chrome extension with javascript. i create a project that you can pick colors as a chrome extension with javascript❗️

 # Screenshot
 Here i have project screenshot :